llee454/aggregate-demand/product_pref.md

 In practice, the primary difficulty using this model, as is often the case, lies in parameterization.
 Unfortunately, it is not possible to "run the equations backwards" and infer the input variables such as product feature scores from output variables such as market share.
 In general, there are many different product "configurations" that will produce the same market share divisions.
 As a result, the methods introduced in this article are best used for qualitative and approximate modeling.
 Input variables such as product scores, and consumer weights, can be approximated using consumer surveys and expert judgement.

-While our primary contribution has been to introduce a mathematically rigorous model of product demand that is theoretically sensible, we also hope that our mathematical solutions to the equations are valuable.
-While are confident that these equations have been presented and solved in other contexts, we were unable to find solutions to them in our readings.
+Lastly, we hope that our mathematical solutions to the equations are valuable.
+While we are confident that these equations have been presented and solved in other contexts, we were unable to find solutions to them in our readings.
 Hence, we hope that this article will make their derivation and proofs easier to find.

 ## Appendix 1: Solving the Choice Equation